Ozonised/DIY-UPS-for-WiFi-Router/README.md

 ## WIRING OF THE BATTERY PACK

+### Note:
+Set the voltage and current on the XL4015 buck converter to 8.35 volts and 1.35 amps respectively before connecting it to the battery.

 ## WIRING BATTERY PACK TO THE PCB
 Below are the steps to wire the battery pack and the XL4015 to the main PCB:
 - The input from the battery connects to the srew terminal labelled ```BATT-IN```.